 Support the Girls Count Act

-Globally, 290 million children do not have birth certificates.
-Lack of documentation can prevent girls and women from officially participating in and benefiting from the formal economic, legal and political systems in their countries, meaning they may not have the ability to access education, health and social services, and employment later in life.
+There are 290 million children worldwide who do not have birth certificates.
+In 2012 alone, 4 out of every 10 births went unregistered.
+Lack of documentation can prevent girls and women from officially participating in and benefiting from formal economic, legal and political systems in their countries.
+This means that it will be difficult if not impossible for them to access education, health and social services, and employment later in life.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]